-At Tufts Medical Center and Floating Hospital for Children, we are known for our commitment to providing the highest level of quality care to our patients.
+At Tufts Medical Center and Tufts Children's Hospital, we are known for our commitment to providing the highest level of quality care to our patients.
 That dedication to patient care extends beyond the walls of the Medical Center, as Tufts MC’s satellite primary care practices have joined the Boston practice in receiving the esteemed National Committee for Quality Assurance (NCQA) Level-III certified Patient-Centered Medical Homes (PCMH) recognition.
 Obtaining PCMH Level-III status is an accomplishment that is highly coveted by primary care practices and difficult to earn.
 Tufts Medical Center Primary Care–Quincy received PCMH recognition in January 2015; Tufts MC Primary Care–Framingham became PCMH certified in April 2015.

 Earning PCMH Recognition